AdobeDocs/advertising.en/help/dsp/reports/report-settings.md

 * *[!UICONTROL U-shaped]:* Attributes the conversion to all events in the conversion path but gives the most weight to the first and last events, with successively less weight to the events in the middle of the conversion path.

 * *[!UICONTROL Display Only]:*  Attributes conversions to the last DSP click or impression in the conversion path.
-This includes video and connected TV ads and excludes clicks on [!DNL Adobe Advertising Search] ads.
+This includes video and connected TV ads and excludes clicks on [!DNL Advertising Search, Social, & Commerce] ads.

 * *[!UICONTROL Social Only]:* Obsolete